mdsaharshital/Recruiting-Hire-client/README.md

 3. **Job Application**: Candidates can search and apply for jobs posted by employers.
 They can submit their resume and cover letter along with their application.

-4. **Interactive Search Bar:** Create an autocomplete search bar to improve search functionality and make it easier for users to find relevant jobs.
+**Interactive Search Bar**: Enables users to search for jobs based on various criteria including position, requirements, skills, and more, providing a versatile and user-friendly search experience.

 5. **Real-Time Chat**: The platform has a real-time chat functionality that allows employers and candidates to communicate one-to-one.
 This helps in resolving any queries related to the job postings.